gravity-ui/uikit/src/components/Alert/README.md

 ### Theme

-`normal` - main theme (used by default).
+`normal`: Main theme (used by default).

-`info` - used for any kind of regular information.
+`info`: Used for any kind of regular information.

-`success` - used for positive information.
+`success`: Used for positive information.

-`warning` - used for information which needs attention.
+`warning`: Used for information that needs attention.

-`danger` - used for hazard information.
+`danger`: Used for critical errors.

-`utility` - used for utility information.
+`utility`: Used for useful tips.

 <!--LANDING_BLOCK
 <ExampleBlock